vizshala/RSP/README.md

 httpserver is http server

-The above executable fils will be located at $(GOPATH)/src/RSP
+The above executable files will be located at $(GOPATH)/src/RSP

 Start Server
 =============